 Would I go there again?

-I would head back to La Veranda Phu Quoc tomorrow if I could!
+I would head back to La Veranda Phu Quoc on my new Vietnam Itinerary tomorrow if I could!
 When I have finished doing my challenges and charity trips around the world I’ll certainly be aiming to get back there as soon as possible.
 For the money you pay and what you get seems like a huge bargain.

-Have any of you guys been to La Veranda or Phu Quoc before?
+Have any of you guys been to La Veranda or Phu Quoc before, or else where in Vietnam and checked outall the things to see in Hanoi, perhaps?
 I’d love to hear all about your experiences and tales, put anything you want to share down in the comment section below.